 The Household Cleaning Kit

-An eco-friendly alternative to conventional and traditional household cleaning products.
-This kit contains all the essentials and must have environmentally cleaning products needed to keep your house clean, fresh and green.
+An eco-friendly alternative to conventional home cleaning products.
+This kit contains all the essentials and must-have environmentally cleaning products needed to keep your house clean, fresh and green.
 The kit includes:

 1 x Wee Off™ 750ml